 3D Printing Now Available for Every Lab

-Indications: There are also many.
-We are now printing surgical guides, wax patterns for pressing and casting, QC models for crown and bridge, bite splints and temps.
+Indications: There are many, we are now printing surgical guides, wax patterns for pressing and casting, QC models for crown and bridge, bite splints and temps.
 The printer is also great for orthodontic models and ortho appliances.
-In addition, I spent some time with a Formlabs engineer this week and there are some very exciting new indications that will likely launch later this year.
+In addition, I spent some time with a Formlabs engineering this week and there are some very exciting new indications that will likely launch later this year.
 I can easily imagine a lineup of these printers loaded with different materials for different indications in the lab.

 Training and Support: As always, training and support can be obtained through the CAP tech support network.
 This group has helped bring so many new products to our market and this one is anticipated to be a market best solution for 2017.
 Training is quite simple, especially if you already do CAD and CAM for milling.

-To learn more, register for our webinar on April 11, Unlock the Power of 3D Printing in Your Lab.
+To learn more, watch our on-demand webinar, Unlock the Power of 3D Printing in Your Lab, here.